MarcelloMuy/ci-ms4-hotel-website/README.md

  The following user expections were considered while designing the site:

-- The menu is clear to read and navigate.
+- The menu is clear to read and easy to navigate.
 - The site structure is designed to be simple and easy to use.
 - The user interface is easy to navigate.
 - The website is responsive on all devices.